redwoodjs/redwoodjs-com-archive/cookbook/GQLClient.md

 })
 ```

-You do it that way, but why bother when there's this library called [graphql-request](https://www.npmjs.com/package/graphql-request) that makes this stuff dead easy?
+You could do it that way, but why bother when there's this library called [graphql-request](https://www.npmjs.com/package/graphql-request) that makes this stuff dead easy?

 ## Getting the Operation Name